14 Shocking Royal Etiquettes That Even The Queen Can’t Break!

 9. No Fur Can Be Worn By Them

-Even in medieval times, when Edward III ordered that no one, not even members of the royal family, might wear fur, the rest of the world followed his lead.
-However, there were occasions when the Queen was seen in fur.
+Even in medieval times, when Edward III ordered that no one, not even members of the royal family, might wear fur, the rest of the world followed his lead (5).
+However, there were occasions when the Late Queen was seen in fur.
 Let’s just pray it was faux fur!

 10. They Have To Be Together For Christmas

 Royal family members celebrate Christmas together every year, as is tradition.
-But on the other hand, Catherine spent Christmas with her own family instead of doing it with her royal family.
-That didn’t sit well with the Queen, according to rumors.
+When Catherine spent Christmas with her own family instead of doing it with her royal family.
+That didn’t sit well with the Late Queen, according to rumors.

 11. One Cannot Eat After The Queen Has Finished Eating

-They are not allowed to eat after the Queen has finished her meal.
-Let’s just pray the Queen is a slow eater.
+Guests are not allowed to eat after the monarch has finished their meal (6).
+Let’s just pray the Monarch is a slow eater.
 Otherwise, no one will ever get to the dessert!
 This is done for every meal and even when dining with her family.

 12. Royals Cannot Play Monopoly